 Homeschooling is one of those wonderful blessings that presents constant opportunities for growth and change.
 Homeschooling an anxious child, well, that can just rock your world!

 Anxiety is a very real disorder, adrenaline kicks in and suddenly your child becomes out of control and no longer thinks clearly.
+No matter what you say or do your child will either resist you or he will shut down altogether.
+This is the fight or flight response caused by adrenaline.

 Recently I was having a discussion with a friend who also homeschools her children.
 She said homeschooling was really hard for her because she felt all alone and she felt she was groping in the dark, hoping that she was doing a good job.
 She only wanted what was best for her children.